Frequently asked Questions about Radiation Protection

 The more opportunity patients have to read and understand the information related to their safe care the better.
 An electronic link to the form could be helpful if the accompanying information about why the questions are being asked is available.
 You must also consider how you record the response and who has access to it.
 It is important to maintain confidentiality and to remember the patient may only be consenting to this information being shared for a single episode of care.

-The IPS form has been designed to be used for every patient within your identified local risk group.
+The IPS form has been designed to be used as part of a written procedure that safeguards every patient within your identified local risk group.
 Please see the guidance for more information.
+Please note that if you amend the form, for example by removing the option for the patient to share their sex assigned/registered at birth, it may no longer be appropriate to give the form to all patients.

 We considered writing example employers’ procedures but after wide consultation it was acknowledged that services vary and what might be appropriate for one would not suit another.
 Instead, the guidance includes important considerations to include in your local written procedures (appendix 1 and 2).